Updated September 9, 2023

 What Personal Data Do We Collect?

-Contact details (e.g., name, email, telephone number, third party emergency contact information)
+Contact details (e.g., name, email, telephone number, mobile number for SMS communication, third party emergency contact information)

 Personal details (e.g., date of birth, education, nationality)